-Since completing her fellowship in 2015, Dr. Riazi has accepted a full-time fellowship with the U.S. Food and Drug Administration.
+Since completing her fellowship in 2015, Dr. Riazi accepted an ORISE Fellowship at the U.S. Food and Drug Administration.

 PRSM seeks to advance regulatory science and medicine through research and education, drawing on the expertise of a diverse group of scholars and knowledgeable faculty.
 PRSM includes an array of innovative research and education opportunities, engaging faculty, students, and researchers at the university in the rapidly developing field of regulatory science.
 With proximity to regulators and scientists in government, academia, and industry, Georgetown University offers a unique milieu for regulatory science training and research.